 - Wear very tight clothes: long pants, leggings, and tight stockings tend to squeeze your legs.
 It hinders circulation and prevents hair from coming off the surface.

 Allowing to the professional, while they are considered harmless and appear sporadically in any part of the build (from the face and neck, through the chest and arms to thighs then legs).
 Ingrown hairs usually cause inflammation, redness, pain, tenderness, darkening of tissue, pus-like blister-like lesions, itching, and other uncomfortable skin symptoms.

 How to combat them?

-- Take care of your skin daily: cleaning, hydrating and exfoliating it will help remove dirt and dead cells.
+- Take care of your skin daily: cleaning, hydrating, and exfoliating it will help remove dirt and dead cells.
 To do this, you can use baking soda or sea salt, which, in turn, will improve your body’s circulation.

 - Soften the affected area: the application of a warm compress tends to soften the tissues around the inflammation.
-It favours the extraction of embedded hair either with tweezers or with light pressure with the fingers.
+It favors the extraction of embedded hair either with tweezers or with light pressure with the fingers.

 - Use apple cider vinegar or black tea: the organic acids that these products contain help regulate the skin’s PH and reduce the inflammation caused by this problem.
 Its direct application softens the bump and helps remove residues that prevent hair growth to the outside.